 The way we teach:

 We believe less is more.
-Lessons focus on three to five objects to develop observation skills and critical thinking.
+Lessons focus on two to three objects to develop observation skills and critical thinking.

 We recognize that people learn differently.
 We engage students through a range of learning strategies, including open-ended and guided questions, conversation, storytelling, drawing, writing, sensory learning, and movement.

 We appreciate the senses.
-Touch, smell, and sound can play a role in your guided gallery visit.
+Touch, smell, and sound can play a role in your Educator-Led Lesson.
 To incorporate objects your students can handle, such as African masks, South American textiles, scented papers, artists’ materials, and historical reproductions, please specify your interest on your reservation form.

 Other helpful information: